Dr J. F. Jacques Expressive Arts Therapist Online, Outdoors and In Person

 Should you choose to contact me, you will be invited to attend an initial assessment session to discuss whether the therapy could meet your individual needs.
 You will then be able to make an informed decision as to whether you wish to carry on with the treatment.
 The initial assessment will also give you a better understanding of expressive arts therapy.
 The length of treatment will depend on your individual needs and circumstances.
 The initial assessment session will help clarify the length and focus of the therapy.

 I am fully qualified and registered as an arts therapist with Health and Care Professions Council (HCPC).
 I practice in accordance with the HCPC standards of ethics and professional practice.
 I am certified group work practitioner with the Institute of Group Analysis, and certified in Trauma Treatments with the British Psychological Society.
+In addition, I have undergone specialist training courses in Sensorimotor Psychotherapy, Body Psychotherapy, Somatic Experiencing and Interpersonal Psychotherapy.
 I am also a member of the International Expressive Arts Therapy Association.
 I am fully insured and in possession of an enhanced DBS check.

 Training, qualifications & experience